 Like a storm.

-(note - this was the surrender speech given by Chief Joseph of the Nez Perce Indians in 1877.
-There is a great book about this - I Will Fight No More Forever written by Merrill D. Beal.
-The book was made into a TV movie of the same name in 1975.)
+(This was the surrender speech given by Chief Joseph of the Nez Perce Indians in 1877.
+There is a great book about this--I Will Fight No More Forever written by Merrill D. Beal.
+The book was made into a TV movie of the same name in 1975.
+It is a powerful movie but so very, very sad.)

 I am tired of fighting.